-An individual will be self-employed if they are not an employee or a worker.
-The categories of employee/worker on the one hand and self-employed on the other are mutually exclusive.
+An individual will be self-employed if he or she is not an employee or a worker.
+The categories of employee/worker on the one hand and selfemployed on the other are mutually exclusive.

 Someone who is self-employed is either: